 • Be honest about your salary expectations and flexible about negotiation when needed.

-• Show your interest about the role and growing in it along with the company.
+• Show your interest in the role and growing in it along with the company.

 Common Mistakes Candidates Make

-• Not researching about the company: Walking in an interview without researching about the company shows lack of interest, so always research beforehand.
+• Not researching about the company: Walking into an interview without researching about the company shows a lack of interest, so always research beforehand.

-• Overconfidence and under-confidence: Confidence is an important factor in an interview but sometime overconfidence kills as well under-confidence.
-Being too over-confident shows arrogance while being too nervous hide your strengths.
+• Overconfidence and underconfidence: Confidence is an important factor in an interview, but sometimes overconfidence kills as well as underconfidence.
+Being too over-confident shows arrogance, while being too nervous hides your strengths.

 • Poor body language: Your body language defines your behaviour and confidence.
-Avoiding eye contacts, fidgeting or hesitating are the signs of poor body language.
+Avoiding eye contact, fidgeting or hesitating are the signs of poor body language.

-• Talking too much and talking too less: Long and unfocused answers can confuse the interviewers while too short answers may not show your ability.
+• Talking too much and talking too little: Long and unfocused answers can confuse the interviewers, while too short answers may not show your ability.

 • Weak follow-up after interview: Not sending a thank-you note after an interview can make you look indifferent.